nilic/kubectl-unlimited/README.md

   -h, --help                help for kubectl-unlimited
-      --kubeconfig string   path to the kubeconfig file -l, --labels string       labels to filter pods with -n, --namespace string    only analyze pods in this namespace (by default all pods from all namespaces are shown)
+      --kubeconfig string   path to the kubeconfig file -l, --labels string       labels to filter pods with -n, --namespace string    only analyze containers in this namespace (by default all containers from all namespaces are shown)
+  -o, --output string       output format, one of: [table json] (default "table")
 ```

 ## Examples